ryankopf/colony/CONTRIBUTING.md

 Please make sure to adhere to the code style and conventions used in the project.

+## Pull Requests

+We asked that all pull requests focus on one change/issue/improvement at a time, if possible.
+Combining pull requests that do multiple things, such as major reformatting and then minor changes, should instead be done in separate PRs.

 ## Issue Reporting

 If you encounter any issues or have suggestions for improvements, please open an issue on the [issue tracker](https://github.com/ryankopf/colony/issues).